golang/proposal/design/27935-unbounded-queue-package.md

 Also as part of the research, I investigated and probed below open source queue implementations as well.
-- [gammazero](https://github.com/gammazero/deque): the deque implemented in this package is a slice, ring based queue implementation.
-- [phf](https://github.com/phf/go-queue): this is also a slice, ring based queue implementation.
+- [phf](https://github.com/phf/go-queue): this is a slice, ring based queue implementation.
 Interesting to note the author did a pretty good job researching and probing other queue implementations as well.
+- [gammazero](https://github.com/gammazero/deque): the deque implemented in this package is also a slice, ring based queue implementation.
 - [juju](https://github.com/juju/utils/tree/master/deque): the deque implemented
   in this package uses a linked list based approach, similarly to other experimental implementations in this package such as [queueimpl3](https://github.com/christianrpetrin/queue-tests/tree/master/queueimpl3/queueimpl3.go).
-  The biggest difference between this implementation and the other expirimental ones is the fact that this queue uses the standard list package as the linked list.
+  The biggest difference between this implementation and the other experimental ones is the fact that this queue uses the standard list package as the linked list.
 The standard list package implements a doubly linked list, while the experimental implementations implements their own singly linked list.